3m company wausau wisconsin 144 rosecrans street

 From EPA ECHO page of 3M Company at 144 Rosecrans Street in Wausau (Captured on 11/30/22)

-DNR Records Allege Multiple 3M Violations of Air Pollution Requirements, Convey that there is an “
+DNR Records Allege Multiple 3M Violations of Air Pollution Requirements, Convey that there is an “…ongoing enforcement action that was referred to the Wisconsin Department of Justice”

 Related records acquired through an Open Records Request submitted to the Wisconsin Department of Natural Resources detail the DNR’s allegations that 3M violated multiple air pollution regulations at its facility in Wausau’s Thomas Street neighborhood, including: